 Step 2 - Install Protractor

 In the previous step, we have installed Node.
 Once we install the node, we can install any node.js packages using node commands.
-As we discussed in the Introduction of Protractor that Protractor is Node application, we can install protractor using simple install command.
+As we discussed in the Introduction of Protractor that Protractor is Node application, we can install protractor using the simple install command.

 Open your command prompt and type npm install -g protractor